bobum/damselfly.org/_posts/2023-10-14-a-path-to-wellness-proven-remedies-diet-guidelines.md

 image: /assets/images/blog/3400c2_0eb32e9c7847455cab3cae9554e6b113~mv2.png
 reading_time: 9
 ---
-# A Path To Wellness -- Proven Remedies & Diet Guidelines

 ![ree](/assets/images/blog/3400c2_0eb32e9c7847455cab3cae9554e6b113~mv2.png)

 There are many opinions about the origins of the Covid-19 virus, our government and the ingredients housed in the various vaccines available.
 I won't speak to those because my website would be taken down. **I am not anti-vaccine, as long as they have been tried, tested and proven.** However, I will encourage you to educate yourself about how to keep yourself and your family healthy, and share my personal experience.